tolu360/react-native-google-places/README.md

 ### Troubleshooting

 #### On iOS
-You have to link dependencies and re-run the build :
+You have to link dependencies and re-run the build:

 1. Run `react-native link`
-2. In XCode's "Project navigator", right click on project name folder ➜ Add Files to <...>.
-Ensure `Copy items if needed and Create groups` are checked.
-Go to node_modules ➜ react-native-google-places ➜ add `ios` folder (this step may not be required if running `react-native link` already worked for you).
+2. Try `Manual Linking With Your Project` steps above.
 3. Run `react-native run-ios`

 #### On Android